-Although our three training schemes are all fully equipped to train new starters to consultant level, there are also shared training opportunities within the school, and trainees requiring specialist experience unavailable in their own scheme are encouraged to obtain it elsewhere within the LETB.
+Although our three training schemes are all fully equipped to train new starters to consultant level, there are also shared training opportunities within the school, and trainees requiring specialist experience unavailable in their own scheme are encouraged to obtain it elsewhere within Yorkshire and the Humber.
 Links between the three training schemes are also strengthened by an annual school conference and training days attended by trainees from all three centres.

 I hope that exploring our website will encourage you to find out more about radiology training in Yorkshire and The Humber.
 If you do decide to apply here, and are successful, you can be assured of top quality training and a very warm welcome.

 Dr Jai PatelHead of The Yorkshire and Humber School of Radiology

-Health Education Yorkshire and the Humber’s School of Radiology provides high quality training across Yorkshire and Northern Lincolnshire.
+Health Education England working across Yorkshire and the Humber’s School of Radiology provides high quality training across Yorkshire and Northern Lincolnshire.

 There are three separate training programmes based in Hull, Leeds and Sheffield all with unique characteristics and training opportunities.
-Shared training facilities and experiences on an intra-LETB basis have been established and trainees will continue to benefit from these rapidly expanding initiatives.
+Shared training facilities and experiences have been established and trainees will continue to benefit from these rapidly expanding initiatives.

 All of the Programmes are noted for: